darrendanvers/big-react-app/oidc/README.md

 ## Running the app with a cookie signing key

 1. Generate a random string.
+An easy way is with the command `openssl rand -base64 32`.
 2. Use that value to set the `COOKIE_SIGNING_KEY` environment variable.
 3. For convenience, you can assign this environment variable in a file called `.secret.env`.
 Git will ignore this file.